Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzureRmSqlManagedDatabase.md

 ```

 ### -Name
-The name of the Azure SQL Managed Database to retrieve.```yaml
+The name of the Azure SQL Managed Database to retrieve.
 Type: String
 Parameter Sets: (All)
 Aliases: ManagedDatabaseName